HPCPowerStack/hpcpowerstack.github.io/raitenhaslach20.md

 this important piece of the HPC software stack.

 If you are interested in attending, please let one of the organizers know.
-More information to come in the coming months.

 ## Agenda